marcj/krycms-bundle-old/README.md

 Kryn.cms - A full-featured CMS bundle for the Symfony framework
 ========

-A enterprise and high-speed open-source Content-Management-System (CMS) based on the Symfony framework with a full RESTful API, a user friendly administration interface and rapid application development (RAD) framework using Composer, Propel and other rock-solid libraries.
+An enterprise and high-speed open-source Content-Management-System (CMS) based on the Symfony framework with a full RESTful API, a user friendly administration interface and rapid application development (RAD) framework using Composer, Propel and other rock-solid libraries.